dotnet/docs-maui/docs/ios/deployment/publish-app-store.md

 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile).

+> [!IMPORTANT]
+> Apple has a privacy policy for apps that target iOS on the App Store.
+It requires the app to include a privacy manifest file in the app bundle, that lists the types of data your .NET MAUI app, or any third-party SDKs and packages collect, and the reasons for using certain required reason APIs.
+If your use of the required reason APIs, or third-party SDKs, isn’t declared in the privacy manifest, your app might be rejected by the App Store.
+For more information, see [Apple privacy manifest](~/macios/privacy-manifest.md).

 [!INCLUDE [Create a distribution certificate](../includes/distribution-certificate.md)]

 ## Create a distribution profile